The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Mesh sensitivity study

-We validate the finite-element solver on the quasi-static inflation of a square airbag.
-This test case has been used in previous work to validate numerical models of membrane-like structures inflation using either finite-element methods \cite{Cirak2001FullyAnalysis, Ziegler2003AStructures, Lee2006FiniteDeformations} or isogeometric analysis \cite{Chen2014, Nakashino2020}\\
+We validate our finite element implementation by simulation the inflation of a square airbag.
+This test case has been widely used in previous work to validate numerical models of inflated membrane-like structures using either finite element methods \cite{Cirak2001FullyAnalysis, Ziegler2003AStructures, Lee2006FiniteDeformations} or isogeometric analysis \cite{Chen2014, Nakashino2020}.

-The problem setting involves an initially flat square airbag with a side length of $\sqrt{1/2}$ and a thickness of 0.1 mm, which is inflated by a uniform internal pressure load.
-The Young’s modulus and Poisson’s ratio of the membrane are $E=2$ GPa and $\nu=0.3$, respectively, and the magnitude of the pressure load is 5000Pa.
-For this problem, one eighth of the membrane is modeled because of the symmetry (i.e., a quarter of the upper half of the square airbag).
-The boundary conditions of the partial model are shown in Figure~\ref{fig:square_airbag_geom}.
+This problem setting involves an initially flat square airbag with a side length of $\sqrt{1/2}$ and a thickness of 0.1 mm, which is inflated by a uniform internal pressure load.
+The Young’s modulus and Poisson’s ratio of the membrane are $E=2$ GPa and $\nu=0.3$, respectively, and we prescribe a uniform pressure load of 5.00 kPa.
+For this problem, we leverage symmetry to simplify the problem to modeling only one eighth of the membrane (i.e., one quarter of the upper half of the square airbag).
+The boundary conditions of our partial model are shown in Figure~\ref{fig:square_airbag_geom}.

-Figure~\ref{fig:square_deformation} shows the final deformation of the square membrane for different element types and different mesh densities.
-Linear elements (S3, S4, and S4R) either lock (S3) or fail to capture complex deformations accurately.
-Quadratic elements perform much better, quickly converging to a deformed shape and exhibiting buckling and folding typical to inflatable airbags \cite{Nakashino2020}.
+Figure~\ref{fig:square_deformation} shows the final deformation of the square membrane for different element types and mesh densities.
+Linear elements (S3, S4, and S4R) either lock (S3) or do not resolve the complex deformation patterns.
+Quadratic elements perform markedly better: they capture the characteristic buckling and folding modes of inflatable airbags \cite{Nakashino2020} and converge rapidly with mesh refinement.

-In Figure~\ref{fig:square_convergence}, we use the maximum vertical deformation obtained from the previous figure to compare our numerical results with other numerical results on an identical problem.
+Figure~\ref{fig:square_convergence} quantifies mesh convergence and computational cost for the square airbag benchmark.
+We track the maximum vertical displacement as a function of the number of degrees of freedom and compare it to reference values reported in the literature \cite{Bauer1975, Lee2006FiniteDeformations, Cirak2001FullyAnalysis}.
 Clearly, from all the elements tested, only S4, S6, and S8 elements perform satisfactorily and are able to match the reference results.
 In terms of computational cost, quadratic elements require more computational effort; however, their accuracy is also significantly higher, making them the preferred choice for this type of structure.